 GrammarFlip.com presents grammar and usage lessons along with a composition component through online lessons.
-Lessons are presented at three levels: Level 1 is for students in about third through fifth grade or for middle schools students who need review.
-Lessons at this level cover the basic parts of speech, but intermixed are lessons on punctuation and capitalization plus usage lessons on topics such as personal pronouns and their antecedents, the use of hyphens, and quotation marks vs. italics.
-Level 2 targets middle school students but can be used by high schoolers who need review.
-Examples of Level 2 topics: objective case pronouns, appositive phrases, semicolons, dependent and subordinate clauses, active and passive voices, and adverbs modifying adjectives.
-Level 3 is high school level, although some middle school students will be ready to address challenging topics covered at this level such as objective complements, reflexive pronouns, dangling participles, proper usage of who and whom, gerunds, and gerund phrases.
+Lessons are presented at three levels.
+Level 1 is for students in about third through fifth grade or for older students who need review.
+Lessons at this level cover the basic parts of speech, punctuation, and capitalization.
+Also covered are more difficult usage topics such as personal pronouns and their antecedents, the use of hyphens, and when to use quotation marks or italics.
+Level 2 targets grades six through eight but can be used by high schoolers who need review.
+Some examples of Level 2 topics are objective case pronouns, appositive phrases, semicolons, dependent and subordinate clauses, active and passive voices, and adverbs modifying adjectives.
+Level 3 is for high school level, although some younger students will be ready to address challenging topics covered at this level.
+Among Level 3 topics are objective complements, reflexive pronouns, dangling participles, proper usage of who and whom, gerunds, and gerund phrases.
 Every student has access to all three levels.

 GrammarFlip automates the parts of language arts instruction that can be handled completely by the program.
 Grammar, usage, and sentence construction are taught incrementally through lessons that follow a predictable format: a diagnostic assessment, video instruction, three practice exercise sets, and a post-evaluation.
-All assessments and exercises have ten questions each.
-All of the assessments and exercises are immediately and automatically scored.
+All assessments and exercises have ten questions each, and all of the assessments and exercises are immediately and automatically scored.

 Students are supposed to begin with the diagnostic assessment.
-Although the program doesn’t suggest it, parents or teachers might want to view a student’s score on a diagnostic assessment and consider skipping lessons on topics students appear to have mastered.
-On the other hand, if a parent or teacher knows that a student knows nothing on the topic to be covered in a lesson, they might skip the diagnostic assessment rather than discourage a student with unanswerable questions.
+Although the program doesn’t suggest it, parents or teachers might want to view a student’s assessment score and consider skipping lessons on topics they appear to have mastered.
+On the other hand, if a parent or teacher knows that a student knows nothing on the topic to be covered in a lesson, the diagnostic assessment might be skipped rather than discourage a student with unanswerable questions.

-Following the diagnostic assessment (assuming you are using it), students watch a video instructional segment.
-These vary in length from about two minutes to eight minutes.
+Following the diagnostic assessment (assuming you used it), students watch a video instructional segment.
+These videos vary in length from about two to eight minutes.
 The presentations show grammar concepts and information against colored backgrounds with voiceover instruction.
-A slide show highlighting key points from the video is available on a separate screen, and students can review it as needed.
+A slide show highlighting key points from the video is available in a separate window, and students can review it as needed.

-The three exercise sets have students practice the concept they have just learned.
-The format for questions is either multiple choice or type in the correct word.
-The same format is used for all questions for each concept.
-The post-evaluation is presented in the same style as the exercises.
+Three exercise sets have students practice the concept they have just learned.
+The style for questions is either multiple choice or fill in the blank.
+The same style is used for all questions for each concept, and the post-evaluation is presented in the same style as the exercises.
 These lessons help students learn and apply concepts, but only one concept at a time—students know exactly what they are to look for.
 Nevertheless, the exercises are suitably challenging.

-A writing application that follows each set of lesson challenges the student to apply the concept within their own writing.
-Writing applications give specific instructions for a short writing assignment to be done within the program.
+A writing application that follows each set of exercises challenges students to apply the concept within their own writing.
+Unlike the parts of each lesson I've already described, writing applications vary in format and don't have predictable answers.
+They are given specific instructions for each writing assignment, and students write within the program rather than on paper.
 For example, the writing application for lesson 1.12 reads: